-- EN 1997-1, Geotechnical design Part 1: General rules - EN 1997-2, Geotechnical design Part 2: Ground properties - EN 1997-3, Geotechnical design Part 3: Geotechnical structures
+- EN 1997-1, Eurocode 7: Geotechnical design Part 1: General rules - EN 1997-2, Eurocode 7: Geotechnical design Part 2: Ground properties - EN 1997-3, Eurocode 7: Geotechnical design Part 3: Geotechnical structures

-EN 1997 standards establish additional principles and requirements to those given in EN 1990 for the safety, serviceability, robustness, and durability of geotechnical structures.
+EN 1997 (all parts) establishes additional principles and requirements to those given in EN 1990 for the safety, serviceability, robustness, and durability of geotechnical structures.

-EN 1997 standards are intended to be used in conjunction with the other Eurocodes for the design of geotechnical structures, including temporary geotechnical structures.
+EN 1997 (all parts) is intended to be used in conjunction with the other Eurocodes for the design of geotechnical structures, including temporary geotechnical structures.

-Design and verification in EN 1997 (all parts) are based on the partial factor method or other reliabilitybased methods, prescriptive rules, testing, or the observational method.
+Design and verification in EN 1997 (all parts) are based on the partial factor method or other reliabilitybased methods, prescriptive rules, testing, or the Observational Method.

-0.3 Introduction to prEN 1997-2
+0.3 Introduction to FprEN 1997-2

-prEN 1997-2 establishes rules for obtaining information about the ground at a site, as needed for the design and execution of geotechnical structures, including temporary geotechnical structures.
+FprEN 1997-2 establishes rules for obtaining information about the ground at a site, as needed for the design and execution of geotechnical structures, including temporary geotechnical structures.